RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 6. Evaluate their arguments to determine whether their overall conclusions are supported.
 Did they solve their problem?

 I think that although their systematic approach would be excellent for extracting every drop of information from a single or a few books, I am not going to use it because I am trying to survey a lot of books to gain understanding of the world.
 This is not demanding of so much structure, but rather requires important ideas to be read understood rigorously and noted.
 When I make these notes, I try to condense the information as tightly as possible, because it forces me to have a high level of understanding (interestingly, some AI systems are based on this principle).

+What I found most interesting in this was not actually how to read a book, but rather how to criticize a book you've already read.
+Here's what they had to say:

+For starters, do your best to not be "contentious".
+Not all books are written by philosophical scholars and if you are committed to finding a defect (however small) you will likely succeed and miss the point of the book.

+More importantly, there are **only four** different ways of disagreeing with an author (philosophy majors may be familiar) you can claim that:

+1. they are uninformed
+2. they are misinformed
+3. their logic is not sound
+4. their analysis is incomplete

+This is a simple yet powerful understanding of criticism.
+Having them categorized in this way invites the critical reader to be specific and think more deeply about their critical ideas.
+I am going to adopt this